 PMI Removal Appraisals

-PMI, the acronym for private mortgage insurance, allows individuals to purchase their home with less than a 20% down payment.
-If you are paying PMI, the question you need to ask yourself is; “Is it time to stop paying monthly PMI into an escrow account and instead start putting that money into your pocket?”
+Private mortgage insurance (PMI) allows homebuyers to own a home with less than a 20% down payment.
+If you’re currently paying PMI, the crucial question to ask is, “Is it time to stop paying monthly PMI into an escrow account and start putting that money back in your pocket?”

 Most lenders require a real estate appraisal by a state certified appraiser as the primary proof required to eliminate unnecessary PMI insurance.
 At Choice Appraisal Services, LLC we specialize in helping people just like you rid themselves of unneeded and unwanted PMI insurance.

 We offer a free initial consultation and will help you to determine if you have sufficient equity in your home to enable you to cancel your PMI.

 Give us a call today with any questions you might have at 502-309-2323 or fill out a request for a free quote.

 Receive a complimentary price quote for your appraisal needs.